 – Leverage Technology

 Thanks to technology, schools are offering both online modules and virtual class lessons via Zoom and Google Hangout.
-There are also a plethora of online resources and educational applications to support students in meaningful and thoughtful ways.
+There are also a plethora of online resources and educational applications to support students in brain homework.
 It’s important to monitor what your children are playing everyday to ensure that their educational time is indeed educational.